 August 13, 1919, Man o’ War, losses his first race to Upset in the 7th running of the Sanford Stakes, possibly earning the Spa’s nicknames “the house of upsets” and the “graveyard of favorites.”
 These were the days before starting gates, and the group circled, approached the starting line as a team, and were released by signal of the starter’s flag.
 On this day, Man o’War was still circling when the flag fell, and was in fact, not even yet facing the right direction.
 Upset won in 1:12.40, by half length, carrying 15 lbs less than Man o’ War, Golden Groom the favorite, ran third.

-September 13, 1919, Man o’ War leaves the Saratoga for Belmont to enter his last race of 1919, the 30th Futurity Stakes for 2-year-olds going 6F.
+September 13, 1919, Man o’ War leaves the Saratoga for Belmont to enter his last race of 1919, the 30th Futurity Stakes for two-year-olds, going 6F.
 He won in 1:11.60 beating a young and talented John P Grier.
 Man o’War was a growing beast.
-He was a scrawny kid of 970 lbs while in the Spa.
+He was a scrawny kid of 970 lbs. while in the Spa.
 At Belmont, he was up to 1,020.
-By the time he debuted as a three-yr-old at the Preakness, he tipped the scale at 1,150 lbs.
+By the time he debuted as a three-year-old at the Preakness, he tipped the scale at 1,150 lbs.

 November 20, 1919, Maj.
 August Belmont, Jr., announced that Fair Play, would stay in Kentucky, at his Nursery Stud, after selling him for $100,000 to G.A.
 Cochran of New York.
 August also received the right to breed 10 mares to him.
 Fair Play was the leading sire in North America of 1920, 1924 and 1927, and the leading broodmare sire of 1931, 1934 and 1938.
 He was inducted into the National Museum of Racing and Hall of Fame in 1956.
 He is best known for siring Man o’ War.